 Jasmine essential oil is best used in a diffuser, but can also be applied topically when diluted with a carrier oil or in a bath.

 Sandalwood essential oil was traditionally used in Buddhism as a therapy for anxiety and insomnia.
-Research has shown that when inhaled, sandalwood oil is calming, increases attentiveness, and improves mood.
+Research has shown that when used aromatically, sandalwood oil is calming, increases attentiveness, and improves mood.

 Clary sage essential oil has been shown to increase levels of both serotonin and dopamine.
 It also helps boost self-esteem and reduces anxiety.
 It also balances hormone levels in the body, which may be the underlying cause of elevated cortisol levels or some of the symptoms of SAD.

-The best way to use clary sage essential oil is by diluting it with a carrier oil or body lotion and applying it topically.
+The best way to use clary sage is by diluting it with a carrier oil and applying it topically.
 A few drops of clary sage in a bath promotes relaxation and calms both the mind and body, leaving an individual feeling uplifted and relaxed.

 Roman Chamomile Essential Oil